MiguelSoares1/United-States-Debt-Tracker-Trends-Insights-and-Key-Metrics/README.md

 ### Analysis Steps
 1. **Data Cleaning**:

 o Handled missing or incorrect data using techniques like interpolation and formula validation.

 o Removed redundant entries to ensure a consistent dataset.

 2. **Trend Analysis**:

 o Tracked total debt over decades to identify growth patterns and periods of significant change.

-3. **Key Metrics Calculation**: o Debt-to-GDP Ratio: Determined the percentage of debt relative to the national GDP for each year.
+4. **Key Metrics Calculation**:

-4. Year-over-Year Growth: Calculated annual changes in debt to highlight rapid increases or decreases.
+o **Debt-to-GDP Ratio**: Determined the percentage of debt relative to the national GDP for each year.

-5. **Predictive Analysis**:
+o **Year-over-Year Growth**: Calculated annual changes in debt to highlight rapid increases or decreases.

-o Performed a predictive analysis to forecast future debt trends using historical data and key economic factors, providing insights into potential debt scenarios for the coming years.
+o **Predictive Analysis**: Performed a predictive analysis to forecast future debt trends using historical data and key economic factors, providing insights into potential debt scenarios for the coming years.

 ### Visualizations